boyter/scc/README.md

 It has a corresponding metric `DRYness %` which is the percentage of ULOC to CLOC or `DRYness = ULOC / SLOC`.
 The higher the number the more DRY (don't repeat yourself) the project can be considered.
 In general a higher value here is a better as it indicates less duplicated code.
+The DRYness metric was taken from a comment by minimax https://lobste.rs/s/has9r7/uloc_unique_lines_code

 To obtain the DRYness metric you can use the `-a` or `--dryness` argument to `scc`, which will implicitly set `--uloc`.